kwiksher/kwik5tmplt/doc/src/design/tools/plugins.md

       Kwik4_1280x1920.psd with background image 1440x2776

-      > kwik5 does not care the canvas size of .psd as kwik4 requests it 1280x1920 when publishing images.
+      > kwik5 does not request the canvas size of .psd as 1280x1920 when publising

       {{<img src="img/2022-05-24-18-46-26.png" width="600">}}